ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

 Yes, every one is not used (yet)...

-So, on with the show!
+But, on with the show!
 Here are various timidity renderings with their command-line options.

 Btw, in `vim` I do this type of thing: